npflueger/npflueger.github.io/_pages/research.md

 layout: single
 ---

 My research is in algebraic geometry and combinatorics, especially algebraic curves and Young tableaux.
 I am particularly interested in Brill-Noether theory, which studies the variety of ways that a chosen curve is realized in projective space.
-I also study analogous questions in the setting of tropical geometry, and the relation between these persepctives via non-Archimedean analytic geometry.
+I also study analogous questions in the setting of tropical geometry, and the relation between these perspectives via non-Archimedean analytic geometry.
 My publications are listed below.

 ## Papers